AxyleneOmega/TeamSIGMAZyngaHackathon/README.md

 * The number of powerups can be increased giving more functionailty and addictie factor to the game.
 * Multiple levels can be itroduced, where the difficulty increases.
 * Different modes can be introduced like - arcade mode (simple version like the current), Competitive, Multi-laser etc.

+Deadline - by 7 pm :
+13 Commits were made which include:
+* All assets (sprites, sound assets, UI)

+Features that could not be implemented before the deadline:
+* Power ups, Dynamic difficulty & gameplay features